RichyRich/AntiCat/README.md

 # AntiCat
-AntiCat is a MacOSX application that launches a transparent, full-screen window over the current screen and hides the menu bar etc.
+AntiCat is a MacOSX application that launches a transparent, borderless, full-screen window over the current screen and hides the menu bar etc.

 ##Why?